Blog by alexandre sebe

 Responding to a desire of first-time home buyers to better understand the financial details in the buying process, the Canadian Real Estate Association announced Monday an online tool to guide them through the process.

-Called the Homebuyer’s Road Map and created in conjunction with the Financial Consumer Agency of Canada, the guide offers basic advice in seven areas th ...
+Called the Homebuyer’s Road Map and created in conjunction with the Financial Consumer Agency of Canada, the guide offers basic advice in s ...

 November 14th, 2012